carpentries-incubator/SDC-EEGLAB/_episodes/09-ICA_analysis.md

 - "What tools are available for visualizing ICA ERPs?"
 - "How can we examine ICs across subjects in a group analysis?"
 objectives:
-- "Perform data summaries and statistics on ICs in a addition to scalp channels"
+- "Perform data summaries and statistics on ICs in addition to scalp channels"
 keypoints:
 - "Increasing the measurement specificity by analysing ICs"
 ---